 D. Compliance Determination

-A submitted NOI to prepare a WMP, compliance with the critical milestones and final compliance deadline in a WMP development schedule, or implementation of an approved final WMP according to the requirements of this Order serves as an alternative to comply with receiving water limitations in section VI (Receiving Water Limitations), with WLAs expressed as WQBELs in section VII (Effluent Limitations) whose final compliance deadlines have not yet passed or where there is no final compliance deadline.
+A submitted NOI to prepare a WMP, compliance with the Critical Milestones and final compliance deadline in a WMP development schedule, or implementation of an approved final WMP according to the requirements of this Order serves as an alternative to comply with receiving water limitations in section VI (Receiving Water Limitations), with WLAs expressed as WQBELs in section VII (Effluent Limitations and Discharge Specifications) whose final compliance deadlines have not yet passed or where there is no final compliance deadline.

-The approval of a WMP, in whole or part, by the Santa Ana Water Board or the Executive Officer shall mean that the responsible Permittees will be deemed in compliance with section VI (Receiving Water Limitations) and section VII (Effluent Limitations and Discharge Specifications) for those pollutant-waterbody combinations that the approval applies to, provided that the WMP is implemented, and that the final compliance deadline specified in the WMP has not passed.
-This does not prohibit the Permittees from requesting to change the final compliance deadline by seeking an amendment of the WMP, provided that the extension does not exceed any applicable final compliance deadline for TMDL WLAs expressed as WQBELs in Appendices 2 through 13.
+The approval of a WMP, in whole or part, by the Santa Ana Water Board or the Executive Officer shall mean that the responsible Permittees will be deemed in compliance with section VI (Receiving Water Limitations) and section VII (Effluent Limitations and Discharge Specifications) for those pollutant-waterbody combinations that the approval applies to, provided that the WMP is being fully implemented and is reasonably expected, based on a Reasonable Assurance Analysis and adaptive management, to achieve applicable receiving water limitations and WQBELs by the final compliance deadline, and that the final compliance deadline specified in the WMP has not passed.
+This does not prohibit the Permittees from requesting to change the final compliance deadline by seeking an amendment of the WMP, provided that the extension does not exceed any applicable final compliance deadline for TMDL WLAs expressed as WQBELs in Appendices 2 through 14.

-A Permittee shall be deemed in compliance with final WQBELs and receiving water limitations in sections VI and VII if the Permittee has retained all conditionally exempt, non-essential non-stormwater as defined in section IV.A (Prohibitions – Non-Stormwater Discharges) of this Order and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour event for the drainage area tributary to the applicable receiving water for that waterbody provided the Permittee is implementing all actions and schedules in an approved WMP including, but not limited to the ongoing monitoring and adaptive management requirements in sections XII.C.9 and XII.C.10 of this Order.
+A Permittee shall be deemed in compliance with final WQBELs and receiving water limitations in sections VI and VII, if the Permittee has retained stormwater and all conditionally exempt, non-essential non-stormwater, as defined in section IV.A (Prohibitions – Non-Stormwater Discharges) of this Order.
+The retained stormwater must include stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour event for the drainage area tributary to the applicable receiving water for that waterbody, provided that the Permittee is implementing all actions and schedules in an approved WMP.
+These actions include but are not limited to the ongoing monitoring and adaptive management requirements in sections XII.C.9 and XII.C.10 of this Order.

-The responsible Permittee(s) must comply directly with the receiving water limitations in section VI and achieve the WQBELs in Appendices 2 through 13 according to the requirements of section VII unless the Permittee alternatively complies with this section.
+The responsible Permittee(s) must comply directly with the receiving water limitations in section VI and achieve the WQBELs in Appendices 2 through 14 according to the requirements of section VII unless the Permittee alternatively complies with this section.

 The Executive Officer is authorized to rescind an approved WMP or accepted NOI for WMP development according to the following process.
-If the Executive Officer determines that a Permittee has failed to comply with any of the provisions in this section related to developing a WMP, or to meet the critical milestones in a final WMP, the Executive Officer may provide written Notice of Violation (NOV) to the responsible Permittees.
+If the Executive Officer determines that a Permittee has failed to comply with any of the provisions in this section related to developing a WMP, or to meet the Critical Milestones in a final WMP, the Executive Officer may provide written Notice of Violation (NOV) to the responsible Permittees.

 The NOV shall provide 90 days from the date of issuance to correct the deficiencies.
 If, after issuance of written NOV(s), a Permittee does not address the identified deficiencies within the specified timeframe, either through performance of the requirement or by pursuing an acceptable amendment of the WMP, the Executive Officer may conclude that the Permittee has constructively abandoned development or implementation of the WMP.